-Plaintiff brings claims of negligent supervision, retention, and hiring against defendant in Count II.
-Plaintiff alleges that defendant-via the VA-violated its duty to exercise reasonable care when it employed, supervised, and retained Wisner.
+Plaintiff also brings claims of negligent supervision and/or retention against defendant.
+Plaintiff alleges that defendant-via the VA-violated its duty to exercise reasonable care when it supervised and retained Wisner.
 He states that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiff and that Wisner victimized and was dangerous to other patients.
-Plaintiff also claims that defendant possessed reason to believe that employment of Wisner would result in undue risk of harm to plaintiff and other patients.
+Plaintiff also alleges that VA supervisors failed to monitor Wisner's clinical activities to ensure that they were within the authorized scope of practice and medically appropriate as required by VHA Directive 1063 and/or the Physician Assistant Licensure Act ("PALA"), Kan.
+Stat.
+Ann. § 65-28a01.
+Plaintiff claims that the VA had knowledge of Wisner's misconduct, but failed to take appropriate action to correct his misconduct.